-Creating a content marketing plan isn’t a walk in the park, but it means that you’re able to produce valuable content that attracts, nurtures, and converts your ideal customers.
+Creating a content marketing plan isn’t a walk in the park but it could mean smashing your business goals.
+This type of plan allows you to produce valuable content that attracts, nurtures, and converts your ideal customers.

-With that in mind, I hope you enjoy the seven step content marketing plan outlined below.
-If you have anything to add to my plan, or questions about a certain step, let me know in the comments below.
+With that in mind, I hope you enjoy the seven steps to develop a content marketing plan outlined below.
+If you have anything to add to my plan or questions about a certain step, let me know in the comments below.

 You want to get as granular and specific as you can in this first step, because it will govern the rest of your content marketing strategy (or it should).
-Try to come up with SMART goals.
-This means identifying one or more KPIs (key performance indicators) that you want to reach, set a date as to when you want this to happen by, and briefly record how you expect this to affect your business’s growth.
+Try to come up with SMART goals .
+This means identifying one or more key performance indicators (KPIs) that you want to reach, set a date as to when you want this to happen by, and briefly record how you expect this to affect your business’s growth.
 Your strategy might only have one goal, or many, but it’s important to flesh out each one as much as you can.

 Resources for setting up your content marketing goals are: